 To see a list of specific requirements and expectations for each rating level, please see the Women's Game Umpire Manual and the Rating Grid Document.

 - Where can I get trained?

-Training occurs all throughout the year in different areas of the country.
-For local training in your area please contact your Local Board Chair.
-You can also check out our schedule of local training dates and sites page, contact your local US Lacrosse Chapter, or email email@example.com.
+Training occurs throughout the year in different areas of the country.
+For local training in your area, please contact your Local Board Chair.
+You can also check out our schedule of local training dates and sites page, contact your local US Lacrosse Chapter, or email firstname.lastname@example.org.

 - How much does it cost to become an official?

 The cost of training can vary from area to area based on many variables.
-The baseline cost is $50 dollars for your US Lacrosse membership which provides with certain benefits.
-This excludes a trainer’s fee and other costs involved in the training such as facilities charges, Local Board dues, uniforms, equipment, etc….
+The baseline cost is $50 for your US Lacrosse membership, which provides certain benefits.
+This excludes a trainer's fee and other costs involved in the training, such as facilities charges, Local Board dues, uniforms, equipment, etc….
 In some instances, your local US Lacrosse Chapter or Local Board may offset some of the costs of training to help grow the number of qualified officials in your area.

 - When do I get my training materials?

 You will usually receive your training materials at your first class classroom session from your trainer.
 Check with your Local Board chair before attending your first class to make sure you bring all necessary training documents to the classroom.

 In addition, currently, US Lacrosse "Official" category members whose memberships are current as of September 30 receive the upcoming season's rulebook in December.
 Current season rulebooks are also available through the US Lacrosse online store.
 Please note it is always important to have the current season's rulebook when training and officiating.